MoritzLaurer/prompt_templates/docs/standard_prompt_format.md

 # Standardizing prompt templates

 The library expects prompt templates to be stored as modular YAML or JSON files.
-They can be part of any HF repository, see for example the `Files` tab in these repos for [open-weight model prompts](https://huggingface.co/MoritzLaurer/open_models_special_prompts), [closed-model prompts](https://huggingface.co/MoritzLaurer/closed_system_prompts), or [dataset prompts](https://huggingface.co/datasets/MoritzLaurer/dataset_prompts).
+They can be stored locally or in an HF repository, see for example the `Files` tab in these repos for [open-weight model prompts](https://huggingface.co/MoritzLaurer/open_models_special_prompts), [closed-model prompts](https://huggingface.co/MoritzLaurer/closed_system_prompts), or [dataset prompts](https://huggingface.co/datasets/MoritzLaurer/dataset_prompts).

 A prompt template YAML or JSON file must follow the following standardized structure: